The Holographic Principle

-The Holographic Principle is the seventh studio album by the Dutch symphonic metal band Epica, released on 30 September 2016.
+The Holographic Principle is the seventh studio album by Dutch symphonic metal band Epica, released on 30 September 2016.
 The album was produced by Joost van den Broek and mixed by Jacob Hansen.
 The release date along with the album's title and cover was revealed on Epica's website on 3 June 2016, the tracklisting was revealed on 17 June 2016.

 The album is notable for being the only release without band leader Mark Jansen as guitarist, as he only provides growled vocals; Isaac Delahaye played all guitars on the album.

 No reason has been given for this, either from Jansen or Delahaye.

 The theme is the idea that the universe might be a digitally-generated hologram.

 The tracks "Universal Death Squad" (released on 29 July 2016) and "Edge of the Blade" (released on 8 September 2016)., appeared as singles.

 Background, recording and writing

 After Epica's 2014 album The Quantum Enigma was well received and the band toured Europe, Asia, Africa and both South and North America, halfway through 2015, Epica started a new journey – writing and recording their seventh studio album The Holographic Principle.
 "In between touring, we spent our time in the Sandlane Recording Facilities with producer Joost van den Broek" explained guitarist Isaac Delahaye.
 The songwriting process took a year, and resulted in 27 songs written, but 18 songs recorded; 12 were featured on the album, with the additional six songs recorded for a later release.